Edit

 For more information about toast notifications, see Notifications design basics.

 Windows users expect Windows apps to exhibit great performance and fundamentals.
-As you design and build your app, it is important to keep in mind optimizing for memory usage, power consumption, responsiveness, reliability, and the impact on long-term sustainability.
-Allocating time to test and measure your application's fundamentals and performance will ensure that your users have a first-class experience.
+As you design and build your app, keep in mind optimizing for memory usage, power consumption, responsiveness, reliability, and the impact on long-term sustainability.
+Allocating time to test and measure your application's fundamentals and performance ensures that your users have a first-class experience.

-Following the best practices in this section will help you meet your customers' expectations across these criteria.
+Following the best practices in this section helps you meet your customers' expectations across these criteria.

-To learn more, see the Performance and fundamentals overview, which will cover questions such as "What is application performance and why is it important?" or "What tools can I use to measure Windows application performance?", as well as linking to case studies, related blogs, support communities, and information on how performance engineering intersects with sustainability--reducing the impact your application will have on our planet.
+For more information, see the Performance and fundamentals overview.
+This article answers questions such as "What is application performance and why is it important?" and "What tools can I use to measure Windows application performance?"
+It also links to case studies, related blogs, support communities, and information on how performance engineering intersects with sustainability by reducing the impact your application has on our planet.

-Windows apps can be built, packaged, and delivered in a variety of ways.
-The best practices in this section will help you optimize these aspects of your application across hardware configurations.
+You can build, package, and deliver Windows apps in many ways.
+The best practices in this section help you optimize these aspects of your application across hardware configurations.

 MSIX app attach and Azure Virtual Desktop

-If you want your app to run best in an enterprise environment, add support for MSIX app attach.
+To make your app run best in an enterprise environment, add support for MSIX app attach.

 MSIX app attach lets you deliver MSIX applications to both physical and virtual machines.
 It's made specifically for Azure Virtual Desktop (AVD), a desktop and app virtualization service that runs on the cloud.
 Using MSIX app attach with AVD can help you improve sign-in times for users, and it can reduce infrastructure costs for your enterprise.